Djokovic ready to be first among equals at Wimbledon - RFI

 That has put him halfway to emulating Don Budge (1937) and Rod Laver (1962 and 1969) in sweeping all four majors in the same year.

-It is a feat that even his closest rivals Roger Federer and Rafael Nadal have never managed and will probably never achieve.
+It is a feat even his closest rivals Roger Federer and Rafael Nadal have never managed.

 Djokovic memorably captured a fifth Wimbledon in 2019, saving two championship points to defeat Federer in the longest ever final at the All England Club at four hours and 57 minutes.